-As part of obtaining reasonable assurance about whether the NRCS's financial statement is free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of the financial statement amounts.
+As part of obtaining reasonable assurance about whether NRCS' consolidated financial statement is free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of consolidated financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 19-01.
+The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards or OMB Bulletin No. 17-03, and which are described in Exhibit II.

 We also performed tests of its compliance with certain provisions referred to in Section 803(a) of the Federal Financial Management Improvement Act of 1996 (FFMIA).
 Providing an opinion on compliance with FFMIA was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances, described in Exhibit II, in which the NRCS's financial management systems did not substantially comply with the applicable Federal accounting standards and the United States Government Standard General Ledger at the transaction level.
-The status of prior year noncompliance findings is described in Exhibit IV.
+The results of our tests of FFMIA disclosed instances, described in Exhibit II, in which NRCS' financial management systems did not substantially comply with the (1) Federal financial management systems requirements, (2) applicable Federal accounting standards, and (3) the United States Government Standard General Ledger at the transaction level.

-NRCS's Response to Findings
+NRCS' Response to Findings

-The NRCS's response to the findings identified in our audit is described in Exhibit V. The NRCS's response was not subjected to the auditing procedures applied in the audit of the financial statement and, accordingly, we express no opinion on the response.
+NRCS' response to the findings identified in our audit is described in Exhibit V. NRCS' response was not subjected to the auditing procedures applied in the audit of the consolidated financial statement and, accordingly, we express no opinion on the response.